 - Additional Medicare tax – 0.9% on wages above $200,000 (single) or $250,000 (married filing jointly).

 Together, the standard employee share is 7.65% of your gross pay.
 Employers also contribute the same amount on your behalf.
+Before signing your employment contract, calculate your paycheck to know exactly how much you’ll be earning in hand.

 Step-by-Step: How to Calculate FICA on Your Paycheck